 Hi Frugalistas!
-While no one is travelling at the moment my France Travel Planning Facebook group is still loving discussing all things France (you can join here if you are not already a member).
+My France Travel Planning Facebook group loves discussing all things France (you can join here if you are not already a member).
 Recently, we had fun sharing our favorite books about France.
-We had such a great discussion, that I asked my friend and dedicated bibliophile Sandy to write the best recommended books about France list into this fantastic post.
+We had such a great discussion that I asked my friend and dedicated bibliophile Sandy to write the best recommended books about France list into this fantastic post.

 Best Recommended Books About France: History Books about France

 How Paris Became Paris: the invention of the modern city – Joan DeJean

 How Paris transformed from a typical medieval city into the modern Parisian city much admired today, largely due to a model developed in the 17th century.
 This involved removing fortifications and introducing long boulevards, public parks and open bridges without houses.

 Venues for entertainment and recreation were designed and built and well planned lighting and sidewalks makes it one of the world’s most walkable cities today.
 This revolutionized not just France bu the world’s concept of cities and urban life.

 You can see more of Joan DeJean’s books about France at this link.

 The Only Street in Paris: Life the Rue des Martyrs – Elaine Sciolino

 Elaine Sciolino, was once the former Paris Bureau Chief of the New York Times and in this book she takes us on a tour of her favourite street in Paris.